mindspore-ai/docs/docs/mindformers/docs/source_en/usage/multi_modal.md

 ## Dataset Construction

 Before training a multimodal model, it is often necessary to first construct a multimodal dataset.
-MindFormers currently provides `dataset` and `dataloader` classes for multimodal data, which users can directly utilize:
+MindSpore Transformers currently provides `dataset` and `dataloader` classes for multimodal data, which users can directly utilize:

 - [BaseMultiModalDataLoader](https://gitee.com/mindspore/mindformers/blob/dev/mindformers/dataset/dataloader/multi_modal_dataloader.py) is the multimodal dataset loading class.
 It handles the functionality of reading data from a `json` file.
 - [ModalToTextSFTDataset](https://gitee.com/mindspore/mindformers/blob/dev/mindformers/dataset/modal_to_text_sft_dataset.py) is the multimodal dataset processing class.
 It handles multimodal data processing, as well as operations like batch processing and data repetition.
 For more details on multimodal data processing, refer to the [Data Processing Modules](#data-processing-modules).